-You’ve accepted your infertility and are ready to adopt a child.
+You have begun your research after deciding that you are ready to adopt a child.
 What next?
 While adoption laws vary from state to state, all states agree an adoption home study on a prospective adoptive parent is required prior to the adoption of a non-relative.

 A home study has three primary purposes: to educate and prepare a family for adoption, to gather information about the prospective adoptive parent, and to evaluate the fitness and suitability of an adoptive parent.